AnonymerNiklasistanonym/ControllerInputVisualizer/README.md

 ## TODO

+- Make default value visualization more beautiful
+- Implement a visualization for the XBox controller
   - Add missing buttons
+  - Add missing case
 - Create button for debug view
-- Add visualization profiles (`Firefox-Xbox-One`, `Chrome-XBox-One`) to allow not recognized controllers to still be rendered and make a visualization work for other browsers
+- Add visualization profiles (`Firefox-XBox-One`, `Chrome-XBox-One`) to allow not recognized controllers to still be rendered and make a visualization work for other browsers
   - The profiles need to have checks like the length of axis and button arrays to not crash the page